sttp-book/sttp-book/chapters/testing-techniques/structural-testing.md

 When a decision gets complicated, i.e., it contains more than one condition like `a > 10 && b < 20 && c < 10`,
 branch coverage might not be enough to test all the possible outcomes of all these decisions.

 For example, suppose one aims at testing the decision above.
-A test T1 (a=20, b=10, c=5), which makes the decision block to be true, and a test T2 (a=5, b=10, c=5), which makes the decision block to be false, already fully cover this decision block, in terms of branch coverage.
+A test T1 (a=20, b=10, c=5), which makes the condition `true`, and a test T2 (a=5, b=10, c=5), which makes the condition `false`, already fully cover this decision block, in terms of branch coverage.
-However, these two tests do not cover all the possibilities/different combinations for this decision to be evaluated to false (e.g., T3 (a=20, b=30, c=5), etc).
+However, these two tests do not cover all the possibilities/different combinations for this decision to be evaluated to `false`; e.g., T3 (a=20, b=30, c=5), etc.

-When using *condition coverage* as criteria, we split each existing condition in a decision block.
-Instead of having one big decision block with the entire condition, we have multiple decision blocks, where each block contains only one condition.
-This means each of the single conditions will be tested separately, and not only the "big decision block".
+When using *condition coverage* as a criterion, we split each compound condition into multiple decision blocks.
+This means each of the conditions will be tested separately, and not only the "big decision block".

 It is common to then re-design the CFG and make sure each decision block is now composed of a single condition.
-With the same CFG in hands (and with it new edges to explore), it works the same as branch coverage.
+With the new CFG in hands (and with it new edges to explore), it works the same as branch coverage.
 The formula is basically the same, but now there are more decision outcomes to count:

 $$\text{condition coverage} = \frac{\text{conditions outcome covered}}{\text{conditions outcome total}} \cdot 100\%$$